Le Pupille – Delicious Summer Drinking

 Yellowish with a green highlight, the aromas are elderflower and mown grass.
 The palate has a delightful balance of citrus, exotic fruits and mouthwatering acidity, being long and persistent.
 Subtle and thrilling.

 Food – a delicious partner for tagliatelle and clams.
 Seafood and white meats, vegetable dishes and salads.
 Or just on its own.

 RosaMati Rosé, IGP Toscana Rosato, 2019.
 Tuscany, Italy.
 13.5%

 RosaMati is 100% Syrah, first made in 2007.
 In the winery, the grapes are destemmed, and skin contact lasts only a few hours to extract the delicate colour.
 Fermentation takes place in steel tanks.
 For more complexity, 10% of the wine is matured in oak barrels for two weeks, while the rest is in stainless steel for four months.
 It comes in a clear bottle to let the colour shine through, with a DIAM cork.
 There are some 15,000 bottles each year.

 A delightful light pink/onionskin colour, it has aromas of red berries and citrus.
-The revelation though is on the palate; bone dry, refreshing acidity, a rounded body and with a slippery texture reminiscent of the best rosés from Provence.
-Berry fruits and a persistent and satisfying length too.
+The revelation, though, is on the palate; bone dry, refreshing acidity, a rounded body and a slippery texture reminiscent of the best rosés from Provence.
+There are berry fruits and a persistent and satisfying length too.
 In short, an early contender for my wine of the year – it’s that good!